 Carnival of Sinners or La Main Du Diable (The Devil’s Hand) is a brilliant and hilariously dark morality play about being careful what you wish for and what is the meaning of life and the pursuit of physical pleasure and earthly desires, if you must lose your eternal soul in the end.

-Well maybe he is… hhm.
-He is called to the phone by someone asking for him by name.
+Well, maybe he is… him.
+He is called on the phone by someone asking for him by name.
 Once at the phone, the lights go out, and when they come back on and the chaos settles, the package is missing.
 He panics of course.

 As it is a tradition at this tavern to be told unbelievable stories by Monsieur Notary.
 They plead with Roland Brissot to tell them what has brought him here.
 And so he begins to relate an incredible story…

-Pierre Fresnay (The Man Who Knew Too Much 1934, Le Corbeau -The Raven 1943) is french artist Roland Brissot, who can’t get the girl or sell a painting until one night after Irène (Josseline Gaël) storms out of the little cafe frustrated with him for not being a success and a bore, Mélisse the cook (Noël Roquevert ) brings over a bottle of wine and offers to help the down and out painter.
-He tells Roland that he possesses a Talisman that he’d like to sell him for merely one sous.
-That it would bring him great riches, love and success!
+Pierre Fresnay (The Man Who Knew Too Much 1934, Le Corbeau -The Raven 1943) is French artist Roland Brissot, who can’t get the girl or sell a painting until one night after Irène (Josseline Gaël) storms out of the little cafe frustrated with him for not being a success and a bore, Mélisse the cook (Noël Roquevert ) brings over a bottle of wine and offers to help the down and out painter.
+He tells Roland that he possesses a Talisman and that he’d like to sell him for merely one sou.
+That it would bring him great riches, love, and success!